richstokes/ZeroConfigDLNA/README.md

 ## Install as a Linux Service
+Great for if you have a dedicated media server.
 You can install ZeroConfigDLNA as a systemd service by running this one-liner interactive [install script](https://github.com/richstokes/ZeroConfigDLNA/blob/main/linux_install.sh).
 It will prompt you for the directory you wish to serve media from:
 ```bash
 curl -fsSL https://raw.githubusercontent.com/richstokes/ZeroConfigDLNA/refs/heads/main/linux_install.sh -o /tmp/install.sh && sudo bash /tmp/install.sh && rm /tmp/install.sh
 ```